xarray-contrib/xarray-simlab/doc/api.rst

 -----------------------------------

-``Process`` implements an immutable mapping interface where keys are variable names and values are Variable-like objects. (attribute-style access is also supported).
+``Process`` implements an immutable mapping interface where keys are variable names and values are Variable objects (attribute-style access is also supported).

 .. autosummary::